lenonator2016/ZombieSaver/ZombieSaver/README.md

 #  ZombieSaver

 Around 15 years ago I came across a cool little zombie simulation, written as a Java applet.
 It still lives on the web at https://kevan.org/proce55ing/zombies/ although most browsers won't run it anymore.
+Basically, you start out with a bunch of humans and one zombie and slowly the human population turns into zombies (or do they?).

 I thought it would be cool to turn it into an OS X screen saver - Apple had recently released a template project in XCode for creating screen savers, so I ported it to Objective-C and added a few modifications of my own.
 It worked great, except it was a bit slow on larger sceens (technical details below for those who care).

 Over the years, I had it on my systems at home until one day it stopped working.
 I tried fixing it to work with modern versions of OS X but never got around to finishing it.
 Then swift came out and I figured I'd port it again for fun.

-ZombieSaver should run on Cataline and Mojave, and maybe earlier versions of OS X. It will work on both retina and non-retina displays but not both at the same time.
+ZombieSaver should run on Catalina and Mojave, and maybe earlier versions of OS X. It will work on both retina and non-retina displays but not both at the same time.

 Anyway, the original simulation instructions follow, along with my modifications (in bold)